gonzaotc/Paymaster-Pools/README.md

 ### Introduction:

-In order to be able to use any EVM blockchain, users must pay their transaction costs in native currency, such as Ether.
+In order to use an EVM blockchain, users must pay transaction costs in native currency (Ether), creating a significant UX barrier for mass adoption.
+New users receiving cryptocurrency often find themselves unable to transact their just obtained shiny tokens due to lack of native currency for gas fees.
-This has been already acknowledged by the community for a long time as a major pain in the user experience and as a significant blocker for mass adoption, where newly onboarded users may eventually receive cryptocurrency but kept blocked from doing anything with it due to the lack of native currency to pay for the gas, which may be really frustrating.

-This led to extensive research and innovation which has produced several ERCs and EIPs aiming to solve this issue, eventually giving birth to the concept of "**_Gas Abstraction_**", as a sub-topic of the broader "**_Account Abstraction_**" space.

-Among various approaches, ERC-4337 has emerged as the current leading solution due to its unique advantage: enabling gas abstraction without requiring Ethereum core protocol changes.
-However, while ERC-4337 provides an elegant off-protocol architecture for alternative gas payment methods, most current paymaster implementations remain centralized and immature.
+This led to extensive research, eventually giving birth to "Gas Abstraction" - enabling alternative payment methods for transaction fees.
+ERC-4337 has emerged as the leading solution, providing gas abstraction without requiring Ethereum protocol changes.
+However, current paymaster implementations remain centralized, creating new bottlenecks.

-##### Requirements for useful gas abstraction:
+#### Requirements for the next-gen gas abstraction:

 - **Universal token support**: Users should be able to pay gas with any token
-- **Zero downtime availability**: permanently available, censorship-resistant infrastructure is a must, since users cannot be sponsored during downtimes
+- **Zero downtime availability**: permanently available, censorship-resistant infrastructure is a must, since relying users experience a denial of service during downtimes.
-- **Minimal cost overhead**: costs should be extremely low to make the system feasible and acceptable.
+- **Minimal cost overhead**: costs should be strictly low to make the system feasible and acceptable.

 ### Current Paymaster landscape

-Today's Paymasters suffer from fundamental centralization issues with strong consequences:
+Today's Paymasters suffer from fundamental centralization issues and the consequences from their design:

-- **Ecosystem dominated by few players**: Most users rely on a single provider, and outages blocks users from using their funds with no built-in aggregation to switch providers.
+- **Limited competition**: Most users rely on a single provider, and outages block users from using their funds with no built-in aggregation to switch providers.
-- **Limited token support**: Token selection based solely on paymaster owner capacity and profitability - users are at the mercy of provider decisions.
+- **Restricted token support**: Token selection based solely on paymaster owner capacity and profitability - users are at the mercy of provider decisions.
 - **Poor user experience**: Users must manually switch between providers (Pimlico, Alchemy, Biconomy) for different tokens, similar to pre-DEX aggregator swapping.
-- **Monopolistic pricing, large players win it all**: The centralized paymaster owner captures 100% of service fees and solely decides pricing without sane competition because of the high bar to enter the gas sponsoring market, similar to CEX fees before Uniswap enabled market-driven fee discovery.
+- **Monopolistic pricing**: Centralized paymaster owners capture 100% of service fees and solely decide pricing without competition due to the high barrier to enter the gas sponsoring market, similar to CEX fees before Uniswap enabled market-driven fee discovery.
-- **Operational overhead**: Centralized Paymasters relies on manual or partially automated rebalancing required at all times with large operational costs, where any rebalancing downtime causes a denial of service for the users and apps that rely on them.
+- **Operational overhead**: Centralized paymasters rely on manual or partially automated rebalancing with large operational costs, where any rebalancing downtime causes denial of service for users and apps that depend on them.

-_Did you know that centralized paymasters today charge between 5% and 100%?, based on a quick search, ZeroDev, Circle, and Pimlico Paymasters charge between 5-10%?, while another less competent services charge up to 100%_

 ---

-# A decentralized alternative: Uniswap Paymaster + Paymaster Pools
+# A permissionless alternative: Uniswap Paymaster + Paymaster Pools

-a decentralized paymaster infraestructure is proposed instead, aiming to enhance the landscape in the following manners:
+A different paymster design is proposed instead, aiming to enhance the landscape in the following manners:

 #### **1. Permissionless Liquidity Provision**
 Allows anyone to become a sponsoring liquidity provider of any size, removing the high bar to enter the gas sponsoring market.